boldingd/EclipsePhaseContent/Locus.md

 >
 > **rategorytheory**: By the way, do we know what they where building?
 >
-> **anarcat**: I mean, ask one of the routers what the other cells know — but not as far as I know.
+> **anarcat**: I mean, ask the routers what the other cells know — but not as far as I know.
 >
 > **Bauble**: We can safely say it was explosive.